Michael Barrymore: Career revivals

 Following the revelation of Lubbock's death, ITV terminated Barrymore's contract and his television career collapsed.
 A new series of Kids Say the Funniest Things recorded prior to the scandal was pulled from the ITV schedule and never broadcast.
 The Guardian reported that the BBC cancelled publication of Barrymore's life story.
 In September 2003, Barrymore staged a one-man show at London's Wyndham's Theatre, which closed after a few days.
-He subsequently immigrated to New Zealand to live with his partner, Shaun Davis.
+He subsequently emigrated to New Zealand to live with his partner, Shaun Davis.
 He has since had live stage shows in New Zealand and Australia.
 In 2005, he appeared in Chicago in Napier, New Zealand.

 Celebrity Big Brother

-In December 2005, it was announced that Barrymore was being paid £150,000 by Channel 4 to take part in Celebrity Big Brother commencing 5 January 2006.
+In December 2005, it was announced that Barrymore was being paid £150,000 by Channel 4 to take part in Celebrity Big Brother, commencing on 5 January 2006.
 He had a difficult relationship with housemate George Galloway, which culminated in a 20-minute heated argument between the two men.
-On 27 January 2006 he finished runner-up to Chantelle Houghton.
+On 27 January 2006, Barrymore finished the show as runner-up to Chantelle Houghton.

 After Celebrity Big Brother

 Remaining in the UK, Barrymore was booked to be the guest host on Channel 4's The Friday Night Project for the edition broadcast on 3 February 2006.
-This is the last time that Barrymore appeared on a show as the presenter.
 The months following Barrymore's appearance on Big Brother were full of speculation that Barrymore was in talks with a number of television channels over the possibility of new shows, but nothing ever came of this.
 Barrymore's appearance on the Friday Night Project is the last time he presented a primetime television show.

 It was announced that for Christmas 2006, Barrymore would play the title role in Bill Kenwright's production of Scrooge – The Musical.
 He performed the lead role at the Empire Theatre, Sunderland, but the production's scheduled transfer to the West End was cancelled.
 In January 2008, Barrymore took the role of comedian and writer Spike Milligan in the stage play Surviving Spike.
 It played Windsor and later the Edinburgh Fringe, but again, its West End transfer was cancelled.
 In February 2010, he appeared on Irish television on The Saturday Night Show, where he unexpectedly performed numerous bizarre and controversial antics, including pretending to be Jedward's father.

 In May 2010, Barrymore startled his co-contestants on a reality TV show by revealing that he had fallen in love with a woman.
 Barrymore was filming an episode of Channel 4 show Come Dine with Me, with former Generation Game host Anthea Redfern and presenters Pat Sharp and Jenny Powell, when he said he was going to have a party to celebrate that he was "coming back in".